ashleylaurel/Final-Project-Cohort10-CyberHeroes/README.md

 # Hello Project
-## This is my Project
+## This is our Final Project for 23 Code Street

 It is an excellent Project

-It is fabulous
+It is a JavaScript canvas game that teaches children about safety online.

-How excellent
+There are inclusive characters that were created in 8-bit pixel art style.

-Really really excellent
+There is a leaderboard which keeps track of scores that are determined by a user's speed of answering the questions.